c1505/deep-reinforcement-learning/p2_continuous-control/Report.md

     * Paper https://arxiv.org/abs/1802.09477
     * Successor to Deep Deterministic Policy Gradients
     * **TODO fill in information on DDPG**
+    * DDPG
+        * Like DQN
+        * Adds an actor.
+Has the DQN value network, but that network is not called the "critic" and it also has an actor network.
     * Implementation in the paper adapted to use with unity agent environments
     * Off Policy
     * For continuous actions